vite-pwa/vite-plugin-pwa/docs/deployment/nginx.md

 NGINX will add `E-Tag`-headers itself, so there is not much to in that regard.

-As a general rule, everything in `/assets/` can have a very long cache time, as everything in there should contain a hash in the filename.
+As a general rule, files in `/assets/` can have a very long cache time, as everything in there should contain a hash in the filename.

 An example configuration inside your `server` block could be: